Why Is A Hot Dog Called A Glizzy?

 Advertisement

-It appears that Salgado has truly earned the name, and was called Glizzy Lizzy even before she got into competitive eating.
+It appears that Salgado has truly earned the name, and she was called Glizzy Lizzy even before she got into competitive eating.
 The title was given to her by her coworkers based on how fond she is of hot dogs.
 Competitive eating is something that Salgado wasn't initially planning on doing regularly and taking part in Nathan's iconic competition started as a bucket list entry.

 Advertisement